whazzmaster/fitgem/README.md

 gem 'fitgem'
 ```

+## API Reference

 Comprehensive method documentation is [available online](http://www.rubydoc.info/github/whazzmaster/fitgem/frames).

 The best way to connect your users to the Fitbit API is to use
-**[omniauth-fitbit](https://github.com/tkgospodinov/omniauth-fitbit)** to integrate Fitbit accounts into your web
+[omniauth-fitbit](https://github.com/tkgospodinov/omniauth-fitbit) to integrate Fitbit accounts into your web application.
-application.
 Once you have a Fitbit API OAuth `access_token` for a user it's simple to create a client object through fitgem to send and receive fitness data.

+## Subscriptions

+The Fitbit API allows for you to set up notification subscriptions.
+When user data changes (through syncing with the fitbit device) your applications can be notified automatically.
+You can set up a default subscription callback URL via the [Fitbit dev site](https://dev.fitbit.com/ 'Fitbit Developer Site') and then use the Subscriptions API to add or remove subscriptions for individual users.

 ## Reference Application